PhD in Aerospace Engineering

 Highly motivated students with a solid engineering background.

-Around 5 scholarships of about 1200 Euro of monthly net income are available for students each year, as well as some thematic scholarships for PhD thesis topics supported by industry.
-Students without a scholarship are usually supported within the research group they are working with, by contracts for participating in research projects.
-PhD students have access to funds for the participation to summer schools, conferences and/or the purchase of educational material.
+For each cycle, around 5 scholarships of about 1325 Euro of monthly net income are available for students.
+Additional thematic scholarships may be – and usually are – available for PhD thesis topics supported by the industry or by special projects.
+A limited number of positions without a scholarship are usually available; support for them may be found within the research group students work with, by contracts for participating in research projects.
+PhD students have access to funds for participation to summer schools, conferences and/or the purchase of educational material.

 For further specific information on the Aerospace Course, visit the following web site: http://www.dottorato.polimi.it/en/phd-programmes/active-phd-programmes/aerospace-engineering/

-or contact the Director of the PhD course Prof. Pierangelo Masarati email@example.com.
+or contact the PhD course in Aerospace Engineering at email@example.com.